Mursi faces trial as U.S. reviews aid to Egypt

 The official said President Barack Obama had not made a final decision on the issue, which has vexed U.S. officials as they balance a desire to be seen promoting democracy and rights with a need to keep up some cooperation with Egypt's military.

-After Mursi's ouster, the Obama administration said it would suspend about $585 million (366 million pounds) in military assistance to Egypt pending a wider policy review.
+After Mursi's ouster, the Obama administration said it would suspend about $585 million in military assistance to Egypt pending a wider policy review.

 The U.S. official, who spoke on condition of anonymity, said the Obama administration was now inclined to continue withholding most of that, with the exceptions described above.